 Public Enemy Featuring Paris – Rebirth of a Nation (2006)

 Key Track(s): “Rise”

-Review: At a time when Public Enemy may have seemed out of ideas, they team up with west coast MC Paris for Rebirth of a Nation.
-It is a tactic that, in hindsight at least, seems rather desperate.
+Review: At a time when Public Enemy may have seemed out of ideas, they teamed up with west coast MC Paris for Rebirth of a Nation.
+It was a tactic that, in hindsight at least, seems rather desperate.
 Paris wasn’t exactly at the top of his game at this time either, though he produced the entire album and wrote most of it (Chuck D contributes the odd lyric).
 Paris despised Flavor Flav, and he is all but absent (Paris took a tape of random nonsense from Flav and worked it in a few places).
 This is easily the worst album with PE’s name on it.

 Recorded: The Mountain, Anaheim, CA; Pacifique Studios, CA; Inpulse Mastering, Memphis, TN